What is a Member Community?

 How can our Member Community members communicate with one another?

 If requested, each Member Community receives their own AAPM&R PhyzForum Community, which is located on our main website.
 Member login is required.

 Are there still Member Councils?

 In January 2019, the AAPM&R Member Councils officially sunset with the help of previous Council leadership.
-A task force comprised of Council leaders and members of the AAPM&R Board of Governors worked collaboratively to create the new Member Community model.
-While the insights and input received from the Councils over the years has been greatly appreciated, Academy physiatrist members, including Council leadership, have asked for better ways to connect, learn, and grow together.
-The task force hopes physiatrist members see the new Member Communities as a means for individuals to engage both within their identified groups as well as more broadly across the Academy.
+A task force comprised of Council leaders and members of the AAPM&R Board of Governors worked collaboratively to create the Member Community model.
+While the insights and input received from the Councils over the years has been greatly appreciated, Academy physiatrist members, including Council leadership, have asked for better ways to connect, learn and grow together.
+The task force hopes physiatrist members see the Member Communities as a means for individuals to engage both within their identified groups as well as more broadly across the Academy.